Switchboard Blog

 Population

 Do you support refugees and newcomers with affordable housing services?
 This blog post is for you!
 Switchboard has partnered with Refugee Housing Solutions to share training and promising practices related to housing solutions for newcomers.
-Today, we’re spotlighting the innovative housing work of World Learning Inc., a global nonprofit and accredited academic institution with a…
+The tips in this post will get you started in forming positive landlord relationships to help secure housing for clients.…